-- Before you pay online, check to see if your method of payment (bank credit or debit cards, or online payment systems like Venmo or PayPal) offer "purchase protection" (see below) for stolen or damaged items. - Before ordering a purchase online, familiarize yourself with the claims process and reimbursement or replacement policies for each delivery service - such as UPS, FedEx, Amazon and USPS - if your package is lost or stolen.

-- Insure your purchases for the full amount of the item with the seller and/or the carrier shipping the package. - Use tracking numbers to keep track of your packages and/or require signatures on all package deliveries. - Take advantage of delivery service email or text delivery alerts on your smart phone and try to have someone at home to receive the package if you know when it's going to be delivered. - Consider having packages delivered to an alternate location, such as your workplace or a parcel locker, or connect with trusted neighbors and plan to sign for and receive each other's packages when the other is not at home. - Install a security camera system at your front door.
-It may not prevent a porch pirate from stealing your package, but you'll have their face on video if you decide to file a police report.
+- Before you pay online, check to see if your method of payment (bank credit or debit cards, or online payment systems like Venmo or PayPal) offer "purchase protection" (see below) for stolen packages. - Before ordering a purchase online, familiarize yourself with the claims process and reimbursement or replacement policies for each delivery service - such as UPS, FedEx, Amazon and USPS - if your package is lost or stolen. - Insure your purchases for the full amount of the item with the seller and/or the carrier shipping the package.
+But also ask if that insurance covers the package after drop-off at your doorstep. - Use tracking numbers to keep track of your packages and/or require signatures on all package deliveries. - Take advantage of delivery service email or text delivery alerts on your smart phone and try to have someone at home to receive the package if you know when it's going to be delivered. - Consider having packages delivered to an alternate location, such as your workplace or a parcel locker, or connect with trusted neighbors and plan to sign for and receive each other's packages when the other is not at home. - Install a security camera system at your front door.
+It may not prevent a porch pirate from stealing your package, but you'll have their face on video if you decide to file a police report or an insurance claim.
 Just make sure the camera is set at an angle that easily captures visitor's faces.